brimdata/zed/docs/lake/design.md

 A commit object includes
 an optional author and message, along with a required timestamp, that is stored in the commit journal for reference.
-This values may be specified as options to the `load` command, and are also available in the API for automation.
+These values may be specified as options to the `load` command, and are also available in the API for automation.
 For example,
 ```